 Meet Don and Kristy

-Kristy and Don Milholin’s children attend Morehead Elementary School, where they noticed several children who were food insecure.
+Kristy and Don Milholin’s children attended Morehead Elementary School where they noticed several children experiencing food insecurity.
 Kristy and Don felt called to help make a difference in these children’s lives, and so in August 2009, they started the Out of the Garden Project in their home around the kitchen table.

-The Milholin’s began personally supplying 10 families with a small bag of food each Friday so that those children and their families might have something to eat over the weekend.
+The Milholins began personally supplying 10 families with a small bag of food each Friday so that those children and their families would have something to eat over the weekend.
 What began in 2009 helping 10 families with a small bag of food has now grown to the largest organization of its kind in the Piedmont Triad.

 Bit by bit, we are changing our little piece of the world – and supporters like you are the heart of that change.

-The free and reduced-price lunches they receive at school are helpful but not enough.
-And the fact is that without adequate nutrition, children’s brains and bodies will struggle to grow.
-That makes learning more difficult and their futures more precarious.
+The free and reduced-price lunches they receive at school are helpful, but more can and should be done to help these children.
+The fact is that without adequate nutrition, children’s brains and bodies will struggle to grow.
+This makes learning more difficult and their futures more precarious.
 Thanks to you, we are not standing idly by.

-Every month, hundreds of Out of the Garden Project volunteers (600+) take responsibility for making things better.
+Every month, hundreds of Out of the Garden Project volunteers (600+) take it upon themselves to make things better.
 There are many different ways to get involved.
-Supporters like you collect food, sort it in our warehouse, package it for families and/or deliver it to schools, giving generously of time and financial resources.
-No contribution is too small, and we need every single one of you to help children and families in our community.
+Supporters like you collect food, sort it in our warehouse, package it for families and/or deliver it to schools, giving generously of their time and financial resources.
+No contribution is too small, and we need every single one of you to help the children and families in our community.

 “You may say I’m a dreamer, but I’m not the only one.